Clean β’ Professional

 let x=10;console.log(x);

-Keywords are reserved words like let
+Keywords are reserved words like let, if, return.

 They cannot be used as variable names.